 The message guide outlines the goals, timeline, fonts and colors for the project.
+The style guide is a quick reference for color specifics, fonts and suggested design parameters for those making design alterations.
 Here are some of the other questions we received from public power communicators.

 - Can I change the colors?